All Episodes

 I do want to reach out.

-I do want to help these people, and I think we can do it through incentivizing businesses to move their jobs to that part of the country.
+And I think we can do it through incentivizing businesses to move their jobs to that part of the country.

-Everybody in Washington, including the president, is doing everything they can possibly do to prove to the country, see, we care.
+Everybody in Washington, including the president, is doing everything they can possibly do to prove to the country: see, we care.

 We care.